ksgwxfan/climate-parser/README.md

 ```
 In general, these thresholds are not used when determining precipitation maximums, but are used when calculating the driest months.
 So a month may only have 10 days of data, but if it ends up being the rainiest month, it'll show up in the ranks.
 But it won't if it is one of the driest months.

-Temperatures always use the thresholds, but uses the number of days with temperatures recorded, rather than the `recordqty`, as it's possible that temperature data is missing from a daily-record
+Temperatures always use the thresholds, but uses the number of days with temperatures recorded, rather than the `recordqty`, as it's possible that temperature data is missing from a present daily-record

 [&#8679; back to Contents](#contents)